-COPD is a long-term lung disease that causes the obstruction of a person’s airways and makes it difficult to breathe.
-It is a progressive condition, which means that it tends to gets worse over time.
-Without treatment, COPD can be life-threatening.
+COPD obstructs a person’s airways, making it difficult to breathe.
+It is a progressive condition, meaning it tends to worsen over time.
+Without treatment, COPD can be life threatening.

-According to the World Health Organization (WHO), the Global Burden of Disease Study reported that COPD affected around 251 million people worldwide in 2016.
-The study also estimated that COPD caused 3.17 million deaths globally in 2015.
+According to the World Health Organization (WHO), the Global Burden of Disease Study estimated that COPD caused

 Coughing is a protective mechanism that typically occurs in response to irritants, such as inhaled cigarette or tobacco smoke, getting into the lungs.
 Coughing also helps remove phlegm, or mucus, from the lungs.